-Recent researches have shown that, Vitamin D not only helps in bone building, but is also a major factor in promoting overall health status.
+Recent researches have shown that Vitamin D not only helps in the bone building but is also a major factor in promoting overall health status.
 Furthermore, deficiency of Vitamin D in the body can lead to serious consequences!
-Most noteworthy, problems related to digestive system and heart are most affected.
+Most noteworthy, problems related to the digestive system and heart are most affected.

 However, it is really uncommon to expect the deficiency of Vitamin D in healthy age groups.
-Nevertheless, it can effect any population and at any age.
+Nevertheless, it can affect any population and at any age.
 Here is the list of foods rich in Vitamin D!

 Sources of Vitamin D Rich Foods and Daily Requirement Sheet